 Visual display and merchandising is the artistic staging that makes the shopper stop, look and buy.
-All promotional marketing ends up with this point of sale display of merchandise, therefore knowledge is vital to any student entering the merchandising or marketing retail environment.
-Topical coverage includes: role of visual merchandising in effective marketing; effective visual displays; planning and budgeting effective visual displays; mannequins and window displays; and in-store displays.
+All promotional marketing ends up with this point-of-sale display of merchandise.
+Students learn the role of visual merchandising in effective marketing, visual displays, planning, budgeting, mannequins, window and in-store displays.

 Brand Development and Management

-This is an introduction to brand development and brand management within the fashion industry and related industries.
-The course will look at how brands are created, and how brand perception can be altered.
-Basic principles and techniques of branding will be addressed, such as logos, colour, semiotics, retail spaces, web presence, promotion and marketing, product development, brand alliances, language.
-Students will learn to identify a successful branding strategy, and will propose a new branding strategy to an existing brand.
+This course introduces students to brand development and management within the fashion and related industries by exploring brand creation, perception, branding principles and techniques such as logos, colour, semiotics, retail spaces, web presence, promotion and marketing, product development, brand alliances and language.
+Students learn to identify a successful branding strategy and will propose a new branding strategy for an existing brand.

-Buying involves complex decision making, which involves fashion forecasting, consumer buying trends, vendor selection and negotiation, pricing, sales, inventory record-keeping and ordering.
-This course introduces students to retail buying and the role of the buyer who makes daily merchandising decisions.
-Topical coverage includes: responsibilities of a buyer; fashion buying for retail outlets; applying marketing research; merchandising mix; and buying plans, inventory control, and negotiation.
+Buying involves complex decision-making involving fashion forecasting, consumer buying trends, vendor selection and negotiation, pricing, sales, inventory record-keeping and ordering.
+This course introduces students to retail buying and the role of the buyer who makes daily merchandising decisions, the responsibilities of a buyer, fashion buying for retail outlets, applying marketing research, merchandising mix, buying plans, inventory control, and negotiation.

 Product development is a process that begins with a design concept and follows through to production.
 In this course, students are introduced to technical drawings, technical specification packages, production boards, garment design elements and product organizational flows, all of which are integral to the manufacturing, marketing and merchandising of apparel.

-Fashion shows are produced to sell merchandise!
-They are one of the most visual forms of promotion, making a statement to consumers at all levels from the retailers, buyers, manufacturers, and designers down to the fashion forward customer.
+Fashion shows produce to sell merchandise and are one of the most visual forms of promotion, making a statement to consumers at all levels: retailers, buyers, manufacturers, and designers down to the fashion-forward customer.
 In this course, students learn to plan and execute a fashion show as a promotional tool.

-Fashion is an industry that involves teamwork and working with a diverse group of people, therefore effective communication skills are essential.
+Fashion is an industry that involves teamwork and working with diverse people making communication skills essential.
 This course focuses on written, verbal, and non-verbal communication skills as they apply to new media, resume writing, interview skills, customer service, the workplace, ethical and social responsibilities, and conflict resolution.
-Topical coverage includes: communication using new media; non-verbal and verbal communication; negotiation and conflict resolution skills; and fashion resume writing and interviewing.
+Students learn communication using new media and negotiation and conflict resolution skills.

-Fashion students will gain knowledge of ready-to-wear apparel production: critical paths, quality control, mass production techniques, garment sequencing, assembly and costing.
-Private labels and branding are also examined.
-Topical coverage includes: apparel production critical paths; production methods; garment sequencing; private label and branding; and industry standard product and garment specifications.
+Fashion students gain knowledge of ready-to-wear apparel production: critical paths, quality control, mass production techniques, garment sequencing, assembly and costing, private labels, branding, and industry-standard product and garment specifications.

 Fashion Retail Management